VGVentures/allure_reports/README.md

 ---

-## 🗂️ Example Structure for Historical Reports
+## 🗂️ Example Structure for Historical Reports (on allure-report branch)

 ```
 /project-root